Embedded Visual Prompt Tuning

 This article aims to investigate the performance of mainstream PEFT methods in few-shot medical classification tasks, and emphatically validate the effectiveness of our designed EPT method, particularly by comparing the characteristics of VPT and similar PEFT methods to explore their commonalities and capabilities.
 First, we will introduce datasets, tasks, and experimental settings of our study.

-\paragraph{Datasets} We evaluate on the MedFMC2023 grand challenge public classification dataset \cite{wang2023medfmc} which covers three different modalities: (1)Thoracic Disease Screening (ChestDR).
+\paragraph{Datasets} We evaluate on the MedFMC2023 grand challenge public classification dataset \cite{wang2023medfmc} which covers three different modalities: (1)Thoracic Disease Screening (Chest).
 2,140 for training, 2,708 for validation, and 3,869 for testing.
-(2)Pathological Tumor Tissue Classification (Colon).
+(2)Pathological Tumor Tissue (Colon).
 5,654 for training, 4,355 for validation and 7,651 for testing.
-(3)Endoscopy Images for Lesion Classification (Endo).
+(3)Endoscopy Images for Lesion (Endo).
 1,810 for training, 2,055 for validation and 2,936 for testing.

 \paragraph{Tasks} Each task is formulated as N-Way K-shot classification tasks.
 Due to the backbone network is pre-trained on ImageNet-21k, which owns a domain gap with medical images, the classification tasks are cross-domain few-shot classification tasks.
 The few-shot medical classification task, especially the multi-label classification task, particularly highlights the generalization performance of these PEFT methods.
 We mainly focus on few-shot scenerios rather than fully supervised training, and K is set to 1,5,10.
 1-shot refers to every N images that sample from each class, rather than one image.
 Among the three datasets, ChestDR and Endo are multi-label classification tasks with 19 and 4 categories respectively, while Colon is a single-label classification task with 2 categories.